 Members of Editorial Board: Mona Abdel-Fadil, Ragna Lillevik, Amina Siječić Selimović and Helge Årsheim

 RGP in Brief

-The blog will draw on a pool of researchers affiliated to the three SAMKUL projects, in addition to invited guest bloggers from the larger scholarly community.
+The blog draws on a pool of 'in house' bloggers, in addition to invited guest bloggers from the larger scholarly community.

 We intend to provide scholarly communities, public administrators, decision makers and the general public with research-based insights on religion in contemporary societies, and contribute to and engage with on-going debates about religion and society.

 The editorial team is passionate about creating an blog that isn't simply a shorter version of a dreary academic article.
 The members of the Religion: Going Public editorial team fully embrace the idea that a blog is a specific genre which allows for the circulation of academic ideas about religion to wider publics.
 All our blog posts have been through an editorial process and have been commented on by two members of the editorial team before being published.
 This collaborative effort, we believe improves the quality of our blog and provides our readers with engaging and reader-friendly blog posts.